savings

 One practical takeaway from this test: always input accurate package dimensions into your rate calculator, not just weight.
 Across all six tools, the single biggest accuracy improvement came from entering correct box measurements.
 Weight-only quotes systematically underestimate rates for anything shipped in a box larger than six inches in any dimension.

-If you are using atoship, the rate comparison screen shows all-in costs including surcharges and DIM weight adjustments, which is why it scored highest in this test.
+If you are using atoship, the Compare Shipping Rates screen shows all-in costs including surcharges and DIM weight adjustments, which is why it scored highest in this test.
 But regardless of which tool you use, the key is understanding what is and is not included in the quoted rate, so you can account for the difference in your pricing.

 Share this article: